vectordotdev/timber-ruby/benchmark/README.md

 Timber was designed with an obsessive focus on performance and resource usage.
 In the `/benchmark` folder you'll find benchmarking tests.

-The following results were run on a bare metal server in order to achieve consistent and repeatable results.

 ```console
 +---------------------------+------------+-----------------+--------------+